awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-security.md

 When adding a TLS client policy to a virtual service backend in a virtual node, connectivity to that backend fails\.
 When attempting to send traffic to the backend service, the requests fail with an `HTTP 503` response code and the error message: `upstream connect error or disconnect/reset before headers. reset reason: connection failure`\.

 **Resolution**
 In order to determine the root cause of the issue, we recommend using the Envoy proxy process logs to help you diagnose the issue\.
-For more information, see [Enable Envoy debug logging in pre\-production environments](troubleshooting-best-practices.md#ts-bp-enable-envoy-debug-logging)\.
+For more information, see [Enable Envoy debug logging in pre\-production environmentsMonitor the Envoy Proxy Connectivity with App Mesh control plane](troubleshooting-best-practices.md#ts-bp-enable-envoy-debug-logging)\.
 Use the following list to determine the cause of the connection failure:
 + Make sure connectivity to the backend is succeeding by ruling out the errors mentioned in [Unable to connect to a virtual service backend](troubleshooting-connectivity.md#ts-connectivity-virtual-service-backend)\.
 + In the Envoy process logs, look for the following errors \(logged at debug level\)\.